Cardiology Frequently Asked Questions

 - Phase III (Outpatient): Phase III cardiac rehabilitation is for heart patients who have completed Phase II or need less supervision and monitoring.
 This program emphasizes independence while helping the patient maintain a heart healthy lifestyle.
 Phase III programs are offered at HealthPark Medical Center, Lee Center for Rehabilitation & Wellness and the Healthy Life Center in Cape Coral

-Who performs the therapy?
+Who performs cardiac rehabilitation therapy?

 The cardiac rehabilitation team at Lee Health consists of highly skilled health care professionals.
 Nurses, exercise physiologists and registered dieticians work together under the guidance of your referring physician to help you return to a healthy and active lifestyle.
 Our nurses are certified in advanced cardiac life support, trained in the response of the heart to exercise and they understand the process of heart disease.

-How am I monitored?
+How am I monitored during cardiac rehabilitation?

 Your cardiac rehabilitation team will monitor your heart rhythm, heart rate, blood pressure and weight each day you attend a cardiac rehabilitation session.
 If you have any signs or symptoms of impending difficulties or heart problems, they will assist you in obtaining the appropriate care.
 If your cardiac rehabilitation team is concerned about your uncontrolled blood pressure, for example, they will discuss this with your doctor and help you reach a controlled blood pressure range.